 In connection with Company's stock grant program, the Company has recorded total notes receivable and accrued interest from related parties of \$92,000 and \$1,803,000 at January 31, 2010 and October 31, 2009, respectively.
 These notes were issued in connection with payments made by the Company on behalf of its employees for payroll taxes on stock compensation.
 These notes bear interest at the mid-term applicable federal rate then in effect, with principal and accrued interest due and payable within 24 months from the date of the note.
 A portion of the notes receivable and accrued interest balance related to three employees (the Officers) became due in November and December 2009.
 As such, the total \$1,519,000 notes receivable and accrued interest due to be paid by the Officers within one year at October 31, 2009 is recorded in current notes receivable - related parties in the Company's consolidated balance sheet at October 31, 2009.
-The remaining \$284,000 notes receivable - related parties in the Company's consolidated balance sheet at October 31, 2009 is recorded in noncurrent notes receivable - related parties in the Company's consolidated balance sheet at October 31, 2009.
+The remaining \$284,000 notes receivable and accrued interest balance from employees that are not due to be paid within one year at October 31, 2009.